 3. Add a vintage piece of furniture.

 The French love their antiques and family heirlooms.
 You can’t have a French country style bedroom without incorporating at least one piece of vintage or antique furniture.
-It can be something as simple as a bedside table or something as refined as an antique vanity (I have my grandmother’s in my bedroom).
+What about a french country chandelier?
+Or, it can be something as simple as a bedside table or something as refined as an antique vanity (I have my grandmother’s in my bedroom).
 Whatever it is, it will certainly add that old-world feel that is such a hallmark in French country design!

 4. Frame your windows with pleated linen curtains.